AndresOrdonez369/Resume_Responsive_WebPage/README.md

-Resume - bootstrap - html - Javascript - CSS
+Use bootstrap - html - Javascript - CSS.
+Firebase as host.